fbartels/cloudron-drone-app/README.md

 ## Installation

-- Run `make install` to install the Drone server component at `drone.yourdomain.com` (`yourdomain.com` automatically adapts to your Cloudron setup)
+- Run `DOCKER_REPO=your-docker-hub-user make install` to install the Drone server component at `drone.yourdomain.com` (`yourdomain.com` automatically adapts to your Cloudron setup)
 - Run `make exec` to open the cli of the app and modify `.env` so that it can connect to your Git instance
 - Run `cloudron restart` to restart the app and apply your changes
 - Verify that your setup works by going to `https://drone.yourdomain.com`